Pastoral Care at Hurstmere

 Achievement and Rewards

-Pupil achievements are recognized and rewarded in several ways in Year 11.
-To consistently reward students, we use SIMS to reward pupils with ‘House Points' for excellent effort and work.
-Each week the top ten pupils will receive a reward postcard from the Raising Standard Lead as recognition of their hard work.
+Pupil achievements are recognised and rewarded in several ways in Year 11.
+To consistently reward students, we use Arbor to reward pupils with ‘House Points' for excellent effort and work.
+Each week pupils will receive a principal reward (accompanied by a letter home) as recognition of their hard work.
 Pupils can also receive points towards the annual House competition.

-Be sure to look out for opportunities throughout the year to contribute to the success of your House.
-Pupils in Year 11 can also receive letters and praise postcards from teachers and form tutors for their efforts.
+Be sure to look out for opportunities throughout the year to contribute to the success of your house.

 Homework

-Your son will receive homework from his subject teachers, and this should be recorded in his planner and will also be posted on TEAMS.
+Your son will receive homework from his subject teachers, this will also be posted on TEAMS.
 To support the pupils.
-To make the most of his studies at home a revision timetable should be created.
+To make the most of his studies at home, a revision timetable should be created.

 Home and School Contact